 Passionate, genuine, and at times even irreverent, the connection Korean’s want to establish with you goes beyond anything we’ve experienced in Asia.
 If Japan is famous for its polite, professional and respectful hospitality, Korea’s take would be closer to the heart: they’ll welcome you with open arms, become your friends and make you feel at home.

 A lot of this warmth and welcome is inextricably intertwined with Korean’s food and drink culture.
 Food is a sprawling, energetic and social affair.
 It’s hard to explain but eating and experiencing Korea are almost one and the same.

-7. Kimchi: it’s delicious, it’s a local specialty, and it’s everywhere.
+7. Kimchi: it’s delicious, it’s a local speciality, and it’s everywhere

 OK, so everyone has heard of kimchi – where’s the surprise?
 Zesty, tangy, sweet and sour, kimchi has over 1,500 years of history and with 200 different varieties across the country, you’ll always find a local kimchi dish that you haven’t seen before.
 It will be served as a side dish, main dish, snack, appetizer and –if you’re adventurous enough- as dessert!
 Would you try kimchi and banana?
 It was a thing for a while.

 The best part?
 It’s great for you.
 Since it’s a fermented food, it’s choc-full of antioxidants and probiotics.
 You can even learn to make it, so you can do it at home!
 Oh, and if you’re having your photo taken, make sure to say ‘kimchi’ instead of cheese: you’ll fit right in with the locals!